ISUgenomics/SequelTools/README.md

 This should bring up the help menu.

 For the QC tool and Read Subsampling tools _SequelTools_ has only two required arguments, `-t` and `-u`.
-The argument `-t` specifies which `t`ool is being used, and the argument `-u` identifies a file listing all the locations of the s`u`bread BAM files.
-The Read Filtering tool, unlike the QC and Read Subsampling tools, requires scraps files in addition to subreads files and therefore requires the additional parameter `-c`, which identifies a file listing all the locations of the s`c`raps BAM files.
+The argument `-t` specifies which tool is being used, and the argument `-u` identifies a file listing all the locations of the subread BAM files.
+The Read Filtering tool, unlike the QC and Read Subsampling tools, requires scraps files in addition to subreads files and therefore requires the additional parameter `-c`, which identifies a file listing all the locations of the scraps BAM files.

 While the QC and Read Subsampling tools do not require scraps files, these tools can also be run with scraps files by including the `-c` parameter.
 In the case of `-u` and `-c` the format is a file of filenames, in other words, simply one BAM filename per line.
-With scraps files _SequelTools_ takes longer to run, but scraps files provide additionaly functionality for the Read Subsampling tool, and for the QC tool more plots are created and more information is provided within the same plots regarding CLRs.
+With scraps files _SequelTools_ takes longer to run, but scraps files provide additional functionality for the Read Subsampling tool, and for the QC tool more plots are created and more information is provided within the same plots regarding CLRs.

 The easy way to generate these files is using the find command: